 Businesses that were allowed to operate under strict social distancing guidelines were forced to quickly adapt to a “new normal.”
 So many aspects of our everyday lives, both professional and personal, were affected that it wouldn’t be unreasonable to assume the effects of this pandemic will be felt on our economy long after it passes.

 The resulting impact of this pandemic is economic uncertainty that can cause your business to experience a downturn.
 The good news is, and this may be surprising, that crisis can also bring growth for those who recognize and seize the opportunity.

 Here are three areas that you can look to actively develop during this unprecedented time to help prime your business for growth.

 Have you been contemplating whether or not it’s time for a brand refresh?
 Maybe you’ve been meaning to update your website or marketing materials but have not found the time to do so.

 Whether it be a recession or an economic downturn, the perceived threat of uncertainty triggers a natural fear reaction in us.
 Fear of loss and mistakes lead to many people pulling back and reducing spending.
 As a result, marketing budgets and ad spend are usually the first to be cut.

-History has shown that those that do successfully double down on their marketing and content strategy during a recession end up taking a higher market share and increase their ROI.
+History has shown that those who successfully double down on their marketing and content strategy during a recession end up taking a higher market share and increase their ROI.

 The drop in demand presents a great opportunity for you to connect with your audience for two reasons: